 Should you fear pain medications or are they appropriate as part of a treatment plan for arthritis?

-Anemia is often a symptom associated with chronic arthritis.
+Anemia is a symptom often associated with chronic arthritis.

 Anti-CCP - What is anti-CCP?

 Anti-CCP is a blood test for rheumatoid arthritis.

 Arthritic Joints - Are all joints affected by rheumatoid arthritis?